PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 complete indexed residual/Mul/Concat owner, dual-statistics, terminal-affine, pre-ADD, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Pre-terminal affine InstanceNorm residual/Mul/Concat implementation checkpoint

+Only the last direct InstanceNorm residual/Mul/Concat/Conv call now assigns its unchanged result to `_pre_terminal_affine_instancenorm_residual_mul_concat_stats`.
+The two earlier direct calls and nested indexed-convergence occurrence remain unchanged.

+The staged counter is complete because pruning remains positive-only.
+It is observation-only, and the following staged dual-statistics owner, first terminal-affine recovery, and all reconciliation decisions retain their order and behavior.

+Focused complete residual/Mul/Concat, dual-statistics, terminal-affine, and architecture coverage is `321 passed in 1.59s`.
+The sequential residual/Mul/Concat, dual-statistics, indexed/compatibility pre-ADD, channel-slice, pad, terminal-slice, callback, affine, bridge, SPP, QKV, hard-activation, SINet, late-layout, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `1117 passed in 29.74s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the immediately preceding `_optimize_transpose_instancenorm_posttranspose_bias_add_nhwc_chains` owner.
+Confirm its occurrence forms, fixed result schema, and prune behavior before selecting the last direct call for evidence.
+Commit and push only; do not create or update a pull request.